 In accordance with real world data, simulated household debt-to-income ratios are highest in the U.S., at least at the end of the simulation period, and lowest in China (with the somehwat puzzling exception of the 10th decile).
-Yet, one has to admit that the levels of the debt-to-income ratios are not realistic throughout, see Figures 8 - 10.
-This may be due both to the calibration and to the functional form of the consumption function, as discussed below.
+Yet, one has to admit that the levels of the debt-to-income ratios are not realistic throughout, see Figures 7 - 9.
+This may be due to both the calibration and the functional form of the consumption function, as discussed below.
 However, for the U.S. we observe that the debt-to-income ratio increases for all income deciles except for the top decile where it decreases.
 Precisely this trend was observable in pre-crisis years.
 For Germany the initial level of the debt-to-income ratios is too high, while they significantly lower over time with the exception of the 2nd decile.
-Similar dynamics can be observed in the data, see figure 6.
+Similar dynamics can be observed in the data, see Figure 5.
 In China, indebtedness increases only slightly for all deciles, as can be expected against the background of an underdeveloped financial system.
-Here, the levels of the simulated debt-to-income ratios match very well with the data.
-Overall the model can replicate a broad range of macroeconomic variables and hence the trends of inequality, debt and the current account as they are described in Section 3.
+Here, the levels of the simulated debt-to-income ratios match the data very well.15 Overall the model can replicate the development of a broad range of macroeconomic variables and hence the trends of inequality, debt and the current account as they are described in Section 3.
 On this basis, we can conduct a scenario analysis which describes the development of relevant macroeconomic variables in contrast to a baseline scenario where the distribution of income is not subject to any shocks.